Kong/docs.konghq.com/app/_src/deck/guides/konnect.md

 You can manage {{site.base_gateway}} core entity configuration in your {{site.konnect_short_name}} organization using decK.

-decK can only target one runtime group at a time.
+decK can only target one control plane at a time.

-Managing multiple runtime groups requires a separate state file per group.
+Managing multiple control planes requires a separate state file per control plane.

 You _cannot_ use decK to publish content to the Dev Portal, manage application registration, or configure custom plugins.